 - Cured and smoked meats (bacon, deli meats, hot dogs), canned and pickled foods: contain Nitrates

 - Dried Fruit and wine: contain Sulfites

-Below, I have included one of my favorite sardine recipes made with lots of migraine preventing foods.
+Below, I have included one of my favorite sardine recipes made with lots of migraine-preventing foods.
 Sardines are often a forgotten fish, but don’t be scared of them!
-They are delicious, quick and easy to prepare.
+They are delicious, quick, and easy to prepare.
 They also contain beneficial Omega-3 fatty acids, Calcium, Vitamin D, and Tryptophan.
-Because they are a sustainable fish and because of their small size, you don’t need to be as wary of their mercury levels as with the larger fish, like tuna.
+Because they are sustainable fish and because of their small size, you don’t need to be as wary of their mercury levels as with the larger fish, like tuna.
 I have also added white beans to the salad as they are a great source of magnesium, and the kale contains Vitamin B-12 to help reduce the frequency of your migraines.

 Lea’s Favorite Grilled Sardine Salad